CEOs & Executive Performance and KPIs

 Executive Compensation

-GC discloses the fixed and variable compensation of the CEO and top executives in the below table. (as of December 31, 2024)
+GC discloses the fixed and variable compensation of the CEO and top executives on table below. (as of December 31st, 2025)

 2024 Executive Compensation Executives